holixon/axon-eclipse-store-projection-example/README.md

 Building projections in CQRS/ES is easy using Java / Kotlin classes.
 An in-memory projection is fast, easy to-test and easy-to-debug, but it needs a replay to be refilled on application restarts.
 On the other hand, building JPA projection allow to store data ina RDBMS, but require a mapping between the in-memory object representation and relational schema.

-Eclipse Store allows to easily store object structure without the object-relational impedance mismatch.
+[Microstream](https://microstream.one/) [EclipseStore](https://docs.eclipsestore.io/manual/intro/welcome.html) allows to easily store object structure without the object-relational impedance mismatch.
 This project is an example showing its application.

 ## Additional POC / Ideas
 -